olmozavala/eddy-coherence-ml/README.md

 ## Input Data Format

-The input data is pre-processed and normalized:
+The input data is pre-processed and normalized as explained in the paper.

-- SSH (Sea Surface Height): Normalized using submean approach (local mean removed)
-- SST (Sea Surface Temperature): Normalized to range [-1, 1]
-- Chlorophyll-a: Log-transformed and normalized to range [-1, 1]

 The data is provided in pickle files with the following structure:
 ```python